6 Best European River Cruise Lines

 All of the cruise lines that are spoken so far operating on the European rivers tend to be quite English centric and they tend to have mostly American, British and Australian travellers on them.
 If you want something different, take a look at CroisiEurope.

-It’s real core is with French travellers, however increasingly the ships are becoming more international, so you are likely to have a much more diverse group than you’ll have on any of the other river cruising lines, and certainly you’re going to have a much more European experience.
+It’s real core is with French travellers.
+However, increasingly the ships are becoming more international.
+So, you are likely to have a more diverse group than you’ll have on any of the other river cruising lines.
+And certainly you’re going to have a more European experience.

 They focus on providing great French food and a more European experience.
 If you’re going to cruise through the rivers of Europe CroisiEurope is definitely something worth considering.